polkadot-fellows/RFCs/text/0031-corejam.md

 Initial Validation are made on-chain prior to the Availabilty Protocol begins for any given Work Package.
 This ensures that the Work Package is still in scope $-$ i.e. recent enough and on the proper fork.
 However, this does not ensure that the Work Package is still in scope at the point that the Work Results are actually Accumulated.
 It is as yet unclear whether this is especially problematic.

 The same scope limit could be placed also on Accumulation; in neither variant does it introduce much additional complexity.
 In both cases it would require the same course of action as of Availability timing out without the possibility of retry.
-However whereas in the soft-variant we would not expect to see very differeny dynamics since one such time-out has no repurcissions beyond preventing the Accumulation of those Work Results, in the hard-ordering variant, it could mean a substantially greater occurance of the cascading failure logic calling into question the real purpose of the scoping: is it to protect the Validators from having to deal with indefinitely valid Work Packages or is it to protect the Accumulation logic from having to deal with the Results of older Work Packages?
+However whereas in the soft-variant we would not expect to see very different dynamics since one such time-out has no repurcissions beyond preventing the Accumulation of those Work Results, in the hard-ordering variant, it could mean a substantially greater occurance of the cascading failure logic calling into question the real purpose of the scoping: is it to protect the Validators from having to deal with indefinitely valid Work Packages or is it to protect the Accumulation logic from having to deal with the Results of older Work Packages?

 ### Relay-chain Storage Pallet